Check back frequently for our updated list of excellent speakers.

 —

-Integrated Emergency Management, Business Continuity and Health & Safety Planning: A Case Study | Co-Speaker (with Peter May)
+Integrated Emergency Management, Business Continuity and Health & Safety Planning: A Case Study

 This case study will describe the opportunities and challenges related to simultaneous development of health and safety, business continuity, and emergency management programs in a Canadian not-for-profit social service organization.
 Using basic principles of emergency management, business continuity and health & safety, the implementation team focused on practical programming that could be managed with the organization’s existing resources (i.e., adaptive solution), while also addressing the complexities inherent in the organization and its mission.